Canadian, Texas: History

-In 1887 the city government began.
+In 1887, the city government began.

 A portion of the Tom Hanks movie Cast Away was filmed in Canadian.

 In February 2024, most of the town was in the path of the 1,058,482 acre (428,352 ha) Smokehouse Creek Fire, which charred some of the town.
-No fatalities have been reported within Canadian.
+No fatalities were reported within Canadian.

 Geography

-Canadian is northwest of the center of Hemphill County, 1 mi south of the Canadian River, where it is joined by Red Deer Creek.
+Canadian is northwest of the center of Hemphill County, 1 mi south of where Red Deer Creek joins the Canadian River.
 U.S. Routes 60 and 83 pass through the center of town as Second Street.
 US 60 leads northeast 162 mi to Enid, Oklahoma, and southwest 101 mi to Amarillo, while US 83 leads northwest 46 mi to Perryton and south 51 mi to Shamrock.

 According to the U.S. Census Bureau, Canadian has a total area of 3.4 km2, all land.

 Nic Garcia of the Texas Tribune characterized Canadian as having "a sense of isolation."